maxxiimo/the-front-end-manifesto/Getting Started.md

 Getting Started
 ---------------

+This chapter is really a cut-and-paste chapter.
+Here you get the steps necessary to start your rails application right, from a front end view coders perspective.

 ### Groundwork

 Assuming you just created a brand spanking new rails application, I would set up the following right off the bat: